The Allman Brothers Band: Roots and formation (1965–1969)

-Duane Allman and his younger brother Gregg grew up in Daytona Beach, Florida.
-Gregg was first to pick up the guitar, but his brother soon surpassed him, dropping out of high school to practice constantly.
-The duo formed their first band, the Escorts, which evolved into the Allman Joys in the mid-1960s.
-By 1967, the group spent time in St. Louis, where a Los Angeles-based recording executive discovered them; they consequently moved out West and were renamed the Hour Glass, cutting two unsuccessful albums for Liberty Records.
-Duane moved back to pursue a career as a session musician in Muscle Shoals, Alabama, while Gregg stayed behind in Hollywood bound by contractual obligations with Liberty, who believed he could hold a solo career.
-The two were apart for the first time for a year, but managed to reconvene in Miami, producing an album-length demo with the 31st of February, a group that included drummer Butch Trucks.
+Guitarist Duane Allman and his younger brother Gregg grew up in Daytona Beach, Florida, after they moved from their native Nashville, Tennessee, in 1959.
+Duane and Gregg became friends with a black youth named Floyd Miles and the three began to spend their time at local rhythm & blues clubs, where they participated in jam sessions with some of the bands.
+Miles later remembered, "Gregg was a longhaired musician, so back then he was a freak.
+And I'm black.
+So we both knew what it was like to be discriminated against, which is probably why we got along so well.
+We had each other and we had the music."
+The brothers formed and performed in several local rock bands such as the Escorts and the Allman Joys.
+By 1967, the group was performing in St. Louis, where a Los Angeles-based recording executive discovered them; they consequently moved out West and were renamed the Hour Glass, releasing two unsuccessful albums for Liberty Records.
+Duane moved back to pursue a career as a session musician in Muscle Shoals, Alabama, while Gregg stayed in Los Angeles bound by contractual obligations with Liberty, who believed he could hold a solo career.
+The two were apart for the first time for a year, but reconvened in Miami, producing an album-length demo with the 31st of February, a group that included drummer Butch Trucks.